tminhn/A-study-of-distilled-pretrained-models-on-StereoSet/README.md

-encoders-only and decoders-only transformers react differently to distillation and finetuning in terms of icat, which could be explored for deeper understanding of language models
+encoders-only and decoders-only transformers react differently to distillation and finetuning in terms of icat, which could be explored for deeper understanding of language models.

+The report, formatted in ACL style, is available as a PDF and can be found [here](./distilled_pretrained_models_StereoSet.pdf).

 <h3 align="center">
 <p>Adaptation